 To our Vets: Thank you for your service and for self-identifying!

 Did you know that not all veterans are “protected veterans” under affirmative action law?

 If you find that you are a protected veteran, we invite you to self-identify as such with the University.
 UWF employees who are veterans of the United States Armed Forces are encouraged to self-identify as a veteran.
 As a Federal contractor, the University is required to employ protected veterans at a rate of 7% in each of the University’s job groups.
 This percentage is subject to change annually by the Federal government.
 If the University’s armed forces veteran employees do not self-identify as protected veterans, the University cannot demonstrate compliance with affirmative action obligations related to employment of veterans.

-If you believe you have experienced discrimination, harassment, or retaliation, contact the Equal Opportunity Program Office at firstname.lastname@example.org, or the Executive Director, OED, Karen Rentz, at email@example.com or 850.474.2175.
+If you believe you have experienced discrimination, harassment, or retaliation, contact the Equal Opportunity Program Office at email@example.com, or the Associate Director, Pravina Ramanathan, at firstname.lastname@example.org or 850.474.2914.